haondt/linktiles/README.md

 ```

 Run `docker compose up -d` and you should be able to visit the UI at http://localhost:5001/.
 For more details, visit the [docs](https://docs.haondt.dev/linktiles/).

+## Contributing

+Contributions are welcome, but may be denied if I feel they don't fit the scope of the app.
+Please on PRs on [GitLab](https://gitlab.com/haondt/linktiles/).

 ## Development